Updated: Dec 6, 2022

 The weather plays a huge factor in swimming conditions, along with other factors like tides and currents.
 And most of the time, swimming is perfectly safe.
 It's worth knowing your body of water, though, and getting a bit of advice from local swimmers.

 The nature of waves, for example, depends on the wind.
 Or the current in a river is affected by rain, and very heavy rain affects water quality because of urban and agricultural run-off and storm sewer overflow.
 Visibility is another factor, not only in the water but also visibility from or to the shore; a thick fog can be very disorientating.

 Our least favourite weather

-You might think that a deep freeze is the weather that outdoor swimmers dread, or maybe lightening.
+You might think that a deep freeze is the weather that outdoor swimmers dread.
 But not so.
 It's actually wind.
 This pesky blighter can turn a body of water from millpond to maelstrom.
 Choppiness makes breathing trickier, and while you can zoom off in one direction with the wind behind you, the return swim can be like climbing a hill of treacle.

 And it plummets the air temperature.
 Have a look at this handy guide on how wind chill affects exposed flesh.
 Brrrr, it makes me shiver just thinking about it.